 We maintain a local repository on our analysis servers of the latest genome reference sequences, annotation files, and alignment indexes for human and typical model organisms.
 We preferentially use the genomes and annotations from even-numbered Ensembl releases.

-The bioinformatics core has developed a number of custom scripts and software libraries to facilitate differential expression analysis with a standard pipeline.
+CBI has developed a number of custom scripts and software libraries to facilitate differential expression analysis with a standard pipeline.
 We run the pipeline as follows:

 - Trim adapters with cutadapt